SAP-samples/btp-terraform-samples/released/import/README.md

 ## Introduction

-In this sample we want to highlight how you can import existing resources on SAP BTP into Terraform to be able to manage them via Terraform.
-We will show the flow on a simple example by importing a subaccount and a service entitlement for this subaccount.
+In this sample we want to walk you through the *import* of existing resources on SAP BTP into Terraform to be able to manage them via Terraform.
+We will show the flow via a simple example by importing a subaccount and a service entitlement for this subaccount.

-In a nutshell to execute an import of a Terraform resource you must:
+In a nutshell we will:

+- Describe how to collect the necessary data for an import.
+- Define the matching Terraform configuration for the resources you want to import.
 - Define so called import blocks for the resources you want to import to tell Terraform where to find the data for the resources.
-- Define the matching Terraform configuration for the resources you want to import.

-We will walk through this process in the following sections.
+We will now walk through this process in detail in the following sections.

 ## Prerequisites

-To have resources that need to be imported we need to create a subaccount and a service entitlement on SAP BTP using the SAP BTP Cockpit.
+To have resources that need to be imported we first need to create a subaccount and a service entitlement on SAP BTP using the SAP BTP Cockpit.

-Create a subaccount with the following settings:
+We create a subaccount with the following settings:

 - Display Name: test-terraform-import
-- Region: us-10 (depending on the available regions in your account)
+- Region: us10 (depending on the available regions in your account)

-In addition under `Advanced`
+In addition, we make the following setting in the section `Advanced`

-- Tick the checkbox "Used for production"
+- We tick the checkbox "Used for production"
-- Add a label with the key "type" and the value "legacy"
+- We add a label with the key `type` and the value `legacy`

 The configuration result should look like this:

 ![Configuration of subaccount](./assets/subaccount-setup.png)

-Assign an entitlement to the subaccount for the service "Alert Notification" (technical name `alert-notification`) and the service plan `standard`.
+We also assign an entitlement to the subaccount for the service *"Alert Notification"* (technical name `alert-notification`) and the service plan `standard`.

 ## Data Collection

 To configure the resources for the import we must collect the necessary information.
-For that we must first identify what parameters are needed for the resources.
-We can determine the needed information via the Terraform provider documentation for the resources.
+For that we must first identify the parameters needed for the resource configuration.
+We derive the necessary information via the [Terraform provider documentation](https://registry.terraform.io/providers/SAP/btp/latest/docs).

-According to the documentation of the [subaccount resource](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount) the following parameters are needed to match our subaccount setup from the prerequisites:
+According to the documentation of the [subaccount resource](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount) we need the following parameters to match our subaccount setup:

 - `name`
 - `region`